Committed to sustainability

 Foundation Communities is committed to building and managing our affordable housing sustainably.
 Our Green Initiatives team works in all four of our core program areas: Housing, Education, Financial Stability and Health.

 We use deep green building strategies in the development of our new housing communities.
 That has earned us USGBC LEED Platinum and Austin Energy Green Building 5-star designations.
+At Lakeline Station, our Community Learning Center meets the ultra-sustainable Living Building Challenge standards.
 For our older communities, we use green operations and maintenance practices at every opportunity, from energy efficiency to onsite recycling.

 We doubled our solar capacity in 2014 to 433 kilowatts,